samdutton/tmp/pageVisibility/extension/readme.txt

 - move to a different tab
 - open a video link in a different tab.

-Very useful when opening lots of YouTube links in new tabs.
+Useful when opening lots of YouTube links in new tabs!

 .......................